-Other Action-Oriented Programs
+Action-Oriented Programs

-This section provides an overview of the office's general efforts and actions to ensure equal opportunity.
-The office has reviewed barriers to hiring and identified recruitment strategies, processes, and training to address underutilization for this plan year.
+This section provides an overview of the office's general efforts and actions to ensure equal employment opportunity.
+The office has reviewed barriers to hiring during the previous plan period and identified recruitment strategies, processes, and training to address underutilization for this plan year.